helmedeiros/bre-go/docs/architecture/decisions/0038-structured-telemetry-listener.md

 ## Status

-Proposed — target v0.13.0.
-Last of the five Phase-4 parity-closure releases.
-Adds a built-in `observability.StructuredTelemetryListener` that emits a typed `TelemetryRecord` per Execute via a caller- supplied sink.
-Closes the last parity-target observability gap and ends Phase 4.
+Accepted — landed in v0.13.0. `observability.TelemetryRecord` +
+`observability.TelemetrySink` + `observability.StructuredTelemetryListener`
+ship in the `observability` package.
+The listener implements all four lifecycle interfaces and emits records via the caller- supplied sink.
+Last of the five Phase-4 parity-closure releases;
+Phase 4 ends here.

 ## Context